Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 The total monthly payment for all your cards should remain the same until you are debt free.

-This method requires that you have more than the combined total minimum payment of all your cards to put toward your debt.
+This method requires you to have more than the combined total minimum payment of all your cards to put toward your debt.

 2. Debt Avalanche

-The debt avalanche method is like the snowball method, except you focus on paying off your highest interest rate card first while paying the minimum on the remaining cards.
+The debt avalanche method is like the snowball method, except you focus on paying off your highest interest rate card first.
+You also pay the minimum on the remaining cards.

-Once you pay off the highest interest rate card, shift the payments to the next highest interest rate card while continuing to pay the minimums on the remaining cards.
+Once you pay off the highest interest rate card, shift payments to the next-highest interest rate card.
+You'll continue to pay the minimums on the remaining cards.

-Like the debt snowball, the total monthly payment for all your cards should remain the same until you are debt free, and this method requires that you have more than the combined total minimum payment of all your cards to put toward your debt.
+Like the debt snowball, the total monthly payment for all your cards should remain the same until you are debt free.
+This method requires you have more than the combined total minimum payment of all your cards to put toward your debt.

 3. Debt Cascade